roytang/blog/content/photos/2015/07/10153935708933912-1/index.md

   url: https://www.facebook.com/stephen.roy.tang/posts/10153935708933912:1
 tags:
 - mtg
+title: Magic Origins Prerelease
 ---

 Decided to do a midnight Origins prerelease at the last minute

-[05:42] Only went 3-1 at the origins prerelease; these guys did most of the heavy lifting but the angel is kinda bad against other white decks with tappers
+<time>[05:42]</time> Only went 3-1 at the origins prerelease; these guys did most of the heavy lifting but the angel is kinda bad against other white decks with tappers